Currency exchange icon Currency Exchange Fee Comparison Calculator

 A = M R × ( 1 - f 100 )

 For the card method, f is the foreign transaction fee percentage.
-The calculator converts that percentage into a decimal and reduces the converted amount accordingly.
-In plain language, the card formula first converts your money using the card rate and then subtracts the percentage fee.
-Once both methods are calculated, the tool compares the two outputs and reports which one gives you more foreign currency.
+The calculator turns that percentage into a decimal and applies it after the conversion.
+In plain language, the card formula first converts your money using the card rate and then reduces the converted amount by the fee percentage.
+Once both methods are calculated, the tool compares the outputs and reports which one gives you more foreign currency.

-It is important to interpret the formulas consistently.
+It is important to read the formulas consistently.
 In this page's model, a lower rate value can produce a larger result because the amount is divided by the rate.
 That means you should enter rates in the same quoting style for both methods.
 If one provider quotes rates in the opposite direction from another, convert them first before comparing.
-Consistency matters more than any single convention, because the calculator is only as reliable as the inputs you provide.
+The calculator is only as reliable as the inputs you give it.

-Suppose you want to compare two ways of obtaining foreign currency from a starting amount of $1,000.
+Here is a currency exchange fee comparison example using a $1,000 trip budget.
 A cash bureau offers a rate of 0.95 and charges a flat $15 fee.
 A card offers a rate of 0.97 and charges a 3% foreign transaction fee.
 Enter 1000 for the amount, 0.95 for the cash rate, 15 for the cash fee, 0.97 for the card rate, and 3 for the card fee percentage.

 Using the formulas above, the cash method gives: